awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 }
 ```

- To allow principals to use the VPC endpoint for only a subset of their permitted operations, [create or modify the VPC endpoint policy](#vpce-policy-create)\.
+ To allow principals to use the VPC endpoint for only a subset of their permitted operations, [create or update the VPC endpoint policy](#vpce-policy-create)\.

 ### Creating a VPC endpoint policy<a name="vpce-policy-create"></a>